AddisPim/R-tutorial/README.md

                    ))

 # Instantiate a Person object
-john <- Person$new(name = "John Doe", age = 30)
+Bob <- Person$new(name = "Bob Smith", age = 15)
 john$print_details()

 # Instantiate a Student object
-jane <- Student$new(name = "Jane Doe", age = 22, student_id = "123456", major = "Biology")
+Lily <- Student$new(name = "Lily Smith", age = 16, student_id = "123456", major = "Biology")
 jane$print_details()
 ```

 By comparing all 3 systems of OOP in R, the difference between the syntax and complexity is much more obvious to see.
-Each system has it's advantages and disadvantages but each of these systems have their own purpose.
+Each system has it's advantages and disadvantages but each of these systems has its own purpose.

 ###### To summarize:
 S3: Simple and flexible, great for quick and informal object-oriented coding.